The wait is finally over... let's go to the city.

 Animal Crossing: City Folk Guides

-With Animal Crossing: New Horizons finally upon us, many of us have been looking back on the serene life sim series as we gear up for the next chapter on Switch.
-Animal Crossing has a habit of taking over your life, becoming a part of your daily routine like doing your teeth or walking the dog.
-Consequently, it etches...
+Since launching back in March, it seems like half the planet has been enjoying Animal Crossing: New Horizons at some time or other.
+Nintendo's serene life sim series has a habit of becoming a part of your daily routine like doing your teeth or walking the dog.
+Consequently, it etches itself into your brain;

 About The Game